How to Start a Christmas Light Installation Business

 Step 11: Set up an Accounting System

-Setting up an accounting system for your Christmas lighting business is critical to the long-term success of your business.
+Setting up an accounting system for your holiday lighting business is critical to the long-term success of your business.

 Staying on top of taxes not only keeps the business out of trouble with the government but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

-The price for installation will vary depending on the home size and the extent of the desired lights, but the average will be around $400.
-If you install lights on 50 homes during a season, you could make $20,000.
+The price for installation will vary depending on the home size and the extent of the desired lights.
+Prices can vary from $250 – $5,000, but the average tends to be around $500.